Struggling to make the most of the files your team members leave behind?

-Northern’s Distributed Data Management solution area allows both the user themselves, prior to exit, and/or the user’s manager or relevant Data Steward to review and act on the files belonging to the exiting user.
+Northern’s Self-Service Data Management solution area allows both the user themselves, prior to exit, and/or the user’s manager or relevant Data Steward to review and act on the files belonging to the exiting user.
 Working with summaries and filtered file lists, in a self-service portal, these data management activities are efficiently and accurately carried out.

 User-generated data represents the intellectual property, strategies, research and ideas that drive the development of the organization.
 Implementing a workflow that ensures the value of a user’s files is not lost when the user transitions out of a team or department has significant benefits: